jmillxyz/Win32-OpenSSH-wiki/About-Win32-OpenSSH-and-Design-Details.md

 AF_UNIX channel will be implemented using secure bidirectional named pipes in Windows.
 This does not support ancillary data but is sufficient for above listed features relevant in Windows.

-#### Privilege Separation and Security model in Windows (tentative design)
+#### Privilege Separation and Security model in Windows
 SSHD will be implemented as a Windows service, running in its [virtual account](https://technet.microsoft.com/en-us/library/dd548356.aspx) context - NT Service\SSHD - this is a restricted account that will only be granted the following needed privileges (primarily needed to spawn off processes as client user):
 + SE_ASSIGNPRIMARYTOKEN_NAME
 + SE_INCREASE_QUOTA_NAME

 ssh-agent will be reimplemented for Windows as a Windows service, running as LocalSystem with TCB privileges (equivalent to root on Linux).
-It will serve the role of the deamon's executive broker.
-Unlike in Unix, ssh-agent will listen on a known static IPC port, serving the following requests:
+Unlike in Unix, ssh-agent will listen on a known static IPC port.
+This is done as a security measure to protect ssh-agent port from hijack/spoof attacks.
+It serves the following requests that need be processed at SYSTEM privilege level:
 + Register a host key - All host keys, to be used by ssh deamon for host authentication can be securely registered with ssh-agent.
 The registration process will be similar to ssh-add usage in Unix.
 Host keys will be internally encrypted using DPAPI using OS System account.
 + Register a user key - User keys, can be securely one-time registered with ssh-agent for a single sign-on experience.
 These keys are DPAI encrypted using user's password and ACL'ed as SYSTEM only.
 This ensures that malware running under user's context can never steal key material.
 + Delete a host or a user key - Similar to ssh-add usage in Unix.
 + signature generation and validation - using a registered key.

-In addition ssh-agent will also serve the following operations
+The above listed requests are similar to what ssh-agent serves in Unix.
+In addition, on Windows, ssh-agent will also serve the following operations
 + Authentication: ssh-agent will currently serve Basic and Key-Based authentication.
 It will be responsible for generating the client/user token once authentication succeeds.
 This includes:
   + key authentication - ensuring validity of public key mapping, validating a signed payload as part of client key based authentication and generating a Windows user token.
 Token generation is done using S4U for domain accounts and a custom SSP for local accounts.
   + Basic authentication - done using [LogonUser](https://msdn.microsoft.com/en-us/library/windows/desktop/aa378184(v=vs.85).aspx).